Do you want to discover your strengths and talents?

 We all have so much potential, it’s such a shame that we don’t know anything about it!

-I don’t remember doing it as a student and as a teacher neither!
 We should simply help them figure out what they really like to do and what they are really good at.

-After thinking about this, I asked the people around me “what are your strengths, your talents?” and guess what, most of the people have only a vague idea about it!
+A few years ago, I asked the people around me “what are your strengths, your talents?” and guess what, most of the people have only a vague idea about it!

 So I started explaining to them what are the characteristics of strengths so they will learn how to recognize them and then be ready to explore their strengths.